tarwn/lessthandot-hugo/blogs/content/posts/2009-05-29-grouping-datetime-values-in-half-hour-bl.md

 ---
 I answered this question a while back and decided to create a little blogpost.

-Let&#8217;s say you have the following datetime values
+Let's say you have the following datetime values

 2009-05-12 11:13:19.667